scrunglebunky/hung_man/README.md

 - The simplest one
 - Just drag a song file into the music folder (.mp3,.wav) and let it run.
 - Don't be stupid.
 Longer files will use too much ram.

+CONTENT PACKS
+- There may be more images, lists, etc. put into the game.
+- These are generally jokes, and not really that mature, but I will upload them as "CONTENT PACKS", which are .zip files that contain a bunch of different files.
+- In order to use them, extract them to THE GAME DATA FOLDER.
+DO NOT make a separate folder to hold the content pack.
+DO NOT move files INTO the content pack.
+- Game packs, as of current, will be left as zip files in the repository